jmilkiewicz/coverLetterGenerator/README.md

-# Lambda Service
+# Generate Cover Letter
-This package contains the infrastructure and the code to deploy and run a backend service that calls an OpenAPI Assistant API.
+This package contains the infrastructure and the code to deploy and run a generate cover letter on AWS lambda.
+It used OpenAPI Assistant API.

 ## Code organization